-And - the big news is - the next in the series is on the way!
+And - the big news is - the next in the series, Book 10, is now out.

 Here is a brief description of what happens in the book - without giving anything away, I promise!

 Together with his former second-in-command, Jean-Guy Beauvoir, and Myrna Landers, they journey deeper and deeper into Quebec.
 And deeper and deeper into the soul of Peter Morrow.
 A man so desperate to recapture his fame as an artist, he would sell that soul.
 And may have.
-The journey takes them further and further from Three Pines, to the very mouth of the great St. Lawrence river.
-To an area so desolate, so damned, the first mariners called it The land God gave to Cain.
+The journey takes to an area so desolate, so damned, the first mariners called it The land God gave to Cain.
 And there they discover the terrible damage done by a sin-sick soul.

 I can hardly wait for you to read THE LONG WAY HOME